akshithio/TroMod/README.md

 # TroMod
 First Attempt at a Discord.js bot.
-Simple